DefinitelyTyped/DefinitelyTyped/types/gapi.client.cloudresourcemanager-v2beta1/readme.md

 await gapi.client.folders.create({  });

 /*
+Sets the access control policy on a Folder, replacing any existing policy.
+The `resource` field should be the Folder's resource name, e.g.
+"folders/1234".
+The caller must have `resourcemanager.folders.setIamPolicy` permission on the identified folder.
+*/
+await gapi.client.folders.setIamPolicy({ resource: "resource",  });

+/*
 Gets the access control policy for a Folder.
 The returned policy may be empty if no such policy or resource exists.
 The `resource` field should be the Folder's resource name, e.g. "folders/1234".